elixir-nx/nx/exla/README.md

 You will need the following installed in your system to compile EXLA:

   * [Git](https://git-scm.com/) for checking out Tensorflow
-  * [Bazel v3.7.x](https://bazel.build/) for compiling Tensorflow (note Bazel v4 is available but it is not compatible)
+  * [Bazel v3.1](https://bazel.build/) for compiling Tensorflow (note more recent versions are available but they are not compatible)
   * [Python3](https://python.org) with numpy installed (`pip3 install numpy`) for compiling Tensorflow

 If running on Windows, you will also need: